ipfabric/docs/docs/IP_Fabric_Settings/administration/ldap.md

 # LDAP

 LDAP (Lightweight Directory Access Protocol) authentication is a secure and reliable method of authenticating users and granting access to network resources.
-It is a widely used protocol for authentication and authorization in enterprise networks, and is an important component of any secure network infrastructure.
+It is a widely used protocol for authentication and authorization in enterprise networks and is an important component of any secure network infrastructure.

 We regularly test our LDAP implementation against `OpenLDAP` and `Microsoft Active Directory`.

 ## Authentication Flow

 Local authentication has a precedence over other authentication methods.
 This means that LDAP is consulted only if the user doesn't have a local account.
-Thus, we recommend to keep number of the local accounts to an absolute minimum in cases when an external authentication method (like an LDAP) is in use.
+Thus, we recommend keeping the number of local accounts to an absolute minimum in cases when an external authentication method (like an LDAP) is in use.

 IP Fabric implementation authenticates users with LDAP every time they try to log in with username and password to IP Fabric.
 Accounts are not synchronized or imported in advance.
 Simplified authentication flow for configured and enabled LDAP is as follows: